-As a way to help ex-felons obtain jobs, avoid relapse, and allow them to integrate successfully back into the job market; L.A is considering proposed law that will bar employers from asking applicants for their criminal history on applications.
+As a way to help ex-felons obtain jobs, avoid relapse, and allow successful integration back into the job market, the city of Los Angeles, CA is considering a proposed law that will bar employers from asking applicants for their criminal history on applications.
 Similar legislation has been passed in more than 50 cities and states, such as Boston and Oakland.
 The reason behind the legislation is to encourage employers to make their decisions based on work history, skills, and the applicant’s personality before the initial background check reveals their criminal history.
-Doing this allows employers not to become subjected to preconceived notions related to having a criminal background.
-These pre judgements can deter a potential employer from allowing the applicant to gain the interview which may have swayed their decision.
+Doing this allows employers not to become subjected to preconceived notions from the results of criminal background screening and verification services.
+Prejudgment can deter a potential employer from allowing the applicant to gain the interview which may have swayed their decision.
 Many employers will not consider hiring an applicant that has marked the convicted of a felony box on their application.
-This is why some are adamant about bringing this legislation to light; partially because it helps in the rehabilitation process off convicts reinterring society.
+This is why many individuals are adamant about bringing this legislation to light; partially because it helps in the rehabilitation process of convicts reentering society.

-the box legislation does not mean employers are not allowed to conduct background checks on potential employees.
-It simply asks the avoidance of the question which can be detrimental to the applicants interview process; however an employer can ask the question when they are potentially going to offer the position.
+“Ban the box” helps ex-offenders gain a fair employment process, which will allow the offenders to showcase their talents first before they are ridiculed about their past mistakes through criminal background screening and verification services.
+By allowing this process to take place it will motivate the post-offenders to avoid the lifestyle in which they have been accustomed to.
+“Ban the box” legislation does not mean employers are not allowed to conduct background checks on potential employees.
+It simply asks the avoidance of the question which can be detrimental to the applicants interview process; however, an employer can ask the question when they are potentially going to offer the position.